 - I. Syllabus Quiz.
 There is one syllabus quiz for this class.
 The quiz will be taken on Canvas before the second day of class (September 17th).
 The quiz will cover important policies and procedures of the class detailed in the course syllabus. - II.
 Library Resources Module.
 One of your very first assignments will be to complete a "Library Resources" module on Canvas.
-The purpose of doing this module is to learn or brush up on skills that you will need to successfully complete your written homework assignments and final MythBusters presentation.
+The purpose of doing this module is to learn or brush up on skills that you will need to successfully complete your written homework assignments and final portfolio.
 These skills include: 1) knowing the difference between a primary and secondary source, 2) being able to use search engines through the BC library, 3) using search terms to find research articles, and 4) the importance of citing and avoiding plagiarism.
 I highly suggest starting to navigate through the module during the first week of class so that you are not rushing through it before it is due.
 The module should take about 20-30 minutes to complete. - III.
 Chapter Quizzes.
-There will be 10 quizzes for this course that test your knowledge of the assigned readings.
-The quizzes are timed and will be taken on Canvas.
-They are due on Fridays at 11:59pm as listed on the Tentative Class Schedule (unless otherwise noted).
+There will be 12, timed quizzes for this course that test your knowledge of the assigned readings.
+The quizzes will be taken on Canvas and are due at 11:59pm on the date they are listed on the Tentative Course Schedule (unless otherwise noted).
 Each of you will be randomly assigned a combination of multiple-choice, fill-in-the-blank, and open-response questions.
-Your final quiz grade will be based on your highest 8 out of 10 quizzes.
-In other words, I will drop your lowest 2 quiz grades.

-NEW FOR FALL 2019: You will have the option to take a practice quiz before taking your actual chapter quiz.
+Your final grade will be based on your highest 10 out of 12 quizzes.
+In other words, I will drop your lowest 2 quizzes. - NEW FOR FALL 2019: You will have the option to take a practice quiz before taking your actual chapter quiz.
 Practice quizzes are timed, just like the actual quizzes, and they are composed of similar questions that cover the same topics as the ones on the actual quiz.
 Your performance on the practice quizzes is not graded and does not count toward your grade.
-I suggest taking advantage of this option for several reasons: 1) to become familiar with the quiz format on Canvas, 2) to get an idea of the topics covered on the chapter quiz, and 3) to use this practice quiz as an additional opportunity to study!

-IV.
-MythBusters Homework Assignments.
-There will be 3 written homework assignments for this class surrounding a myth about psychology that you choose to investigate throughout the quarter.
-Through these homework assignments you will explore the origins of the myth (i.e., where the myth came from), whether or not research in psychology supports this myth, and why people still believe this myth.
-Completing your homework assignments will also help you prepare some of the materials for your MythBusters presentation (See the description below).
-All assignments will be submitted on Canvas and will be checked for plagiarism through VeriCite; please see the Cheating, Stealing, and Plagiarizing section.
-All instructions and due dates for the assignments are available on Canvas and the course schedule below.
+I suggest taking advantage of this option for several reasons: 1) to become familiar with the quiz format on Canvas, 2) to get an idea of the topics covered on the chapter quiz, and 3) to use this practice quiz as an additional opportunity to study! - IV.
+Homework Assignments: There will be 5 written homework assignments for this class.
+The goal of these homework assignments is to apply what you learn in class about physiological psychology to your chosen portfolio topic (i.e., a disease or disorder of the nervous system), and to prepare some of the material for your Final Portfolio.
+The assignments involve researching the neurons, neurotransmitters, neuroanatomy, symptoms, and treatments involved in your chosen disease or disorder of the nervous system.
+All assignments will be submitted on Canvas and will be checked through VeriCite.
+All instructions and due dates for the assignments are available on Canvas.